adidas/api-guidelines/asynchronous-api-guidelines/01_introduction/b_basic_concepts_edas.md

 ![EDA overview](../../assets/eda_overview.png)

+*The figure above was taken from AsyncAPI official documentation*

 #### Problem statement

 Typically, the architectural landscape of a big company grows in complexity and as a result of that it is possible to end up with a bunch of direct connections between a myriad of different components or modules.